ChrisVojnich/json4df/README.md

 Dependencies:

 The function needs the latest version of pandas, json2xml, lxml.
-Install if necessary. \$ pip install pandas==1.3.0rc1 \$ pip install json2xml \$ pip install lxml
+Install if necessary.
+\$ pip install pandas==1.3.0rc1
+\$ pip install json2xml
+\$pip install lxml

 How to use:

-json4df(json,xsl,filename) The function will ask you to fill the parameters with following values:
+The json4df.py function will ask you to fill the parameters with following values:

-json - the path to the raw JSON xsl - the path to the xsl template filename - desired name of resulting file
+JSON - the path to the raw JSON
+XSL - the path to the xsl template filename - desired name of resulting file

+Use example:

+You can run the json4dfDemo.py to check what the function does.
+For the example I used the Twitter API.
+Because of GDPR I made up the data of my request -- APIreq(1).json The function calls this file and transforms it to according to the XSL template- template.xsl

 Future:

 The idea is to build a community for sharing of XSL templates.
-If you wish to share, add your schema and description to the XSL repository.
+If you wish to share, add your schema and description to the "XSL repository" folder.